ssddanbrown/webby/README.md

 # Webby

 A windows-focused tiny static web server app written in go.
-It features live-reload functionality built in for HTML files which also dynamically reloads CSS files.
+It features HTML file live-reload functionality built in which will also dynamically reload linked CSS files.

-You can set webby as your default program to open `.html` files.
-THen, When a `.html` is opened, webby will start then open the page in your default browser.

 Webby sits in the windows taskbar.
-When clicked it will open the management interface via a browser.
+When clicked the management interface will open via a browser.
 You can exit webby by right-clicking this icon.

-My experience of writing in Go is limited so there's likely to be inefficiencies & bugs.
+My experience of writing in Go is limited so there's likely to be some inefficiencies & bugs.

 ## Installing and usage